Chicken Foot Dominoes Rules

 This rule applies to every double, including the starting one.

-This is very different from how doubles work in Mexican Train Dominoes.
+This is very different from how doubles work in Mexican Train Dominoes, where doubles only require one follow-up play.

 Drawing Rules